Seagate/cortx-motr/doc/HLD_of_FOL.rst

 - a FOL of a node is a sequence of records, each describing an update carried out on the node, together with information identifying operations these updates are parts of, file system objects that were updated and their versions, and containing enough data to undo or redo the updates and to determine operation dependencies;

-- a record in a node fol is uniquely identified by a log sequence number (lsn).
+- a record in a node FOL is uniquely identified by a Log Sequence Number (LSN).
 Log sequence numbers have two crucial properties:

-  - a fol record can be found efficiently (i.e., without fol scanning) given its lsn, and
+  - a FOL record can be found efficiently (i.e., without FOL scanning) given its LSN, and

-  - for any pair of conflicting updates recorded in the fol, the lsn of the pre-requisite is less than that of the dependent update (Note: clearly this property implies that lsn     data-type has infinite range and, hence, is unimplementable in practice.
+  - for any pair of conflicting updates recorded in the FOL, the LSN of the pre-requisite is less than that of the dependent update (Note: clearly this property implies that lsn     data-type has infinite range and, hence, is unimplementable in practice.
 What is in fact required is that this property holds for any two conflicting updates sufficiently     close in logical time, where precise closeness condition is defined by the fol pruning algorithm.
 The same applies to object versions.);

 Note: it would be nice to refine the terminology to distinguish between operation description (i.e., intent to carry it out) and its actual execution.
 This would make description of dependencies and recovery less obscure, at the expense of some additional complexity.